The role of grain dynamics in determining the onset of sediment transport: Introduction

-A notable example of this approach by~\citet{wiberg1987} considered a quasi-two-dimensional case where a grain sits in a pocket and motion is initiated when the downstream forces exceed the resistive forces.
-The only inputs to the calculation are the pocket angle $\phi$ and the form of the fluid flow at varying ${\rm Re}_*$: a logarithmic form for ${\rm Re}_*>100$ and a form proposed by \citet{Reichardt1951} for ${\rm Re}_*<100$ that has been shown to agree well with experiments~\citep{Schlichting2003}. \citet{wiberg1987} then directly calculated the drag and lift forces from the appropriate fluid profiles at different values of ${\rm Re}_*$.
+where the subscript $c$ denotes the critical condition to initiate motion.
+The only inputs to the calculation are the pocket angle $\psi$ (see Fig.~\ref{fig:cartoon}) and the form of the fluid flow at varying ${\rm Re}_*$, which modulates the ratio $(F_l/F_d)_c$ and causes variation in $\Theta_c$. \citet{wiberg1987} assumed a logarithmic fluid profile for ${\rm Re}_*>100$ and a form proposed by \citet{Reichardt1951} for ${\rm Re}_*<100$ that has been shown to agree well with experiments~\citep{Schlichting2003}.
+They assumed a drag force $F_d = C_d \frac{1}{2} \rho_f \bar{u}^2 A_x$ and lift force $F_l=C_l \frac{1}{2} \rho_f (\bar{u}_t^2-\bar{u}_b^2) A_x$, where $C_d$ is the ${\rm Re}_p$-dependent drag coefficient, $\bar{u}$ is the height-dependent velocity profile, subscripts $t$ and $b$ denote the respective values at the top and bottom of the grain, $A_x$ is the cross-sectional (frontal) area of a grain, and $C_l$ is a constant lift coefficient.
+They then self-consistently solved Eq.~\eqref{eqn:Wiberg-scaling} by calculating $F_d$ and $F_l$ from the appropriate fluid profiles at different values of ${\rm Re}_*$.
 Small grains (${\rm Re}_* \ll 1$) are buried deep in the viscous sublayer, and lift forces are small.
 As ${\rm Re}_*$ increases, grains begin to protrude out of the viscous sublayer, and lift forces increase rapidly compared to drag forces.
 This regime corresponds to the global minimum in the Shields curve at ${\rm Re}_*\approx 10$.
 Large grains (${\rm Re}_* \gg 10$) protrude far into the overlying logarithmic flow profile.
 In this case, lift forces persist, but their effect becomes less pronounced relative to the drag force.
+In Fig.~\ref{fig:Shields-curve}, we show a solution to this equation taken from~\citet{wiberg1987}, where the bed roughness $k_s$ is equal to the grain diameter $D$ and $\psi = 30^\circ$.
+This curve captures the global minimum in the Shields curve at ${\rm Re}_*\approx 10$, corresponding to conditions where the grain size is roughly equal to the size of the viscous sublayer.
+The overall magnitude of this curve is proportional to $\cot \psi$, which is essentially a fit parameter and is very sensitive to the local grain geometry.
+This curve agrees well with data for ${\rm Re}_* > 1$, but it underestimates $\Theta_c$ at low ${\rm Re}_*$.
+A smaller value of $\psi$ would better capture the data at low ${\rm Re}_*$, but there is no clear physical reason to choose a different $\psi$ for small ${\rm Re}_*$.